EOSIO/spec-repo/esr_deprecate_deferred.md

 Deferred transactions have been a major source of bugs and have hindered potential enhancements.
 Here are some of the issues:

-* They complicate nodeos.
+* They complicate `nodeos`.
 Deferred transactions have a non-obvious set of rules which define their lifespan.
 They complicate consensus because of the large number of ways they could fail, compared to normal transactions.
 Contract-generated deferred transactions complicate this even further with their onerror notifications.
 Deferred transactions have many exemptions to the normal